levelgraph/levelgraph/README.md

-The Navigator API is a fluent API for LevelGraph, loosely inspired by [Gremlin](http://markorodriguez.com/2011/06/15/graph-pattern-matching-with-gremlin-1-1/) It allows to specify joins in a much more compact way and navigate between vertexes in our graph.
+The Navigator API is a fluent API for LevelGraph, loosely inspired by [Gremlin](http://markorodriguez.com/2011/06/15/graph-pattern-matching-with-gremlin-1-1/) It allows to specify how to search our graph in a much more compact way and navigate between vertexes.

 Here is an example, using the same dataset as before:
 ```